 Within the potential production environments, PCB layout is only one piece of an ever-expanding puzzle of design.
-The UI patterns in your CAD tool should lead you to understanding the source library, schematic library, and footprint library with ease.
-But beyond that, you should know what application your CAD tool can be used for: will your component library updates be automated or manual?
+The UI patterns in your CAD tool should lead you to understanding the source , schematic , and footprint with ease.
+But beyond that, you should know what application your CAD tool can be used for: will your component updates be automated or manual?
 Is the information in a creative cloud or external database?

 Keeping Your Component Libraries Current